 Seattle Southside Regional Tourism Authority (RTA), is the official destination marketing organization for South Seattle.
-Seattle Southside is a convenient, affordable and fun place to visit.
-Sports, shopping, hanging out at the beach, whatever you’re into, you can find it all in Seattle’s Backyard.
+Seattle Southside is a convenient, affordable, and fun place to visit.
+You can find it all in Seattle’s Backyard: sports, shopping, hanging out at the beach, whatever you’re into.

 Centrally located near the Seattle-Tacoma International Airport, Seattle Southside consists of the cities of Tukwila, SeaTac, and Des Moines and is the perfect location for your next getaway.

 Seattle Southside is a national award-winning destination marketing organization.
-Their beleif is that the best way to attract visitors is through a coordinated, cooperative alliance with their regional tourism business community.
-Seattle Southside offers plenty of attractions, shopping, dining, events and places to stay.
+They believe that the best way to attract visitors is through a coordinated, cooperative alliance with their regional tourism business community.
+Seattle Southside offers plenty of attractions, shopping, dining, events, and places to stay.

 The road to Seattle Southside began in 1999 when Katherine Kertzman was hired as the Tukwila Tourism and Marketing Director.
-In 2002, on the heels of the successful branding campaign, “Think Tukwila,” SeaTac joined and created an inter-local agreement with Tukwila to jointly market the two cities as a region known as Seattle Southside.
-Tukwila and SeaTac both contributed financially to the program through a portion of lodging tax funds and Tukwila is the administrator of the program.
+In 2002, on the heels of the successful branding campaign “Think Tukwila,” SeaTac joined and created an inter-local agreement with Tukwila to jointly market the two cities as a region known as Seattle Southside.
+Tukwila and SeaTac contributed financially to the program through a portion of lodging tax funds, and Tukwila is the program administrator.

-In 2004, Kent joined and the following year the Visitor Center moved to a more visible location on Interurban Avenue in Tukwila.
+In 2004, Kent joined, and the Visitor Center moved to a more visible location on Interurban Avenue in Tukwila the following year.
 Kent contributed a portion of their lodging tax funds to Seattle Southside.
 Des Moines came on board in 2006 as the fourth destination city.

 Des Moines came on board in 2006 as the fourth destination city.
-Des Moines contributes 100% of their lodging tax funds to SSVS.
+Des Moines contributes 100% of its lodging tax funds to SSVS.

-The Lodging Tax Advisory Committee in each city governs the spending by making recommendations to the city councils regarding its use.
+The Lodging Tax Advisory Committee in each city governs the spending by recommending its use to the city councils.
 This body was formed to implement legislation passed by the State Legislature in 1997, which directs that 1 percent of city taxes collected on lodging be used to promote tourism.
-The committee is comprised of an elected government official, half hoteliers and half other tourism venues, which gives the local business community a greater voice.
+The committee comprises an elected government official, half hoteliers, and half other tourism venues, giving the local business community a greater voice.

 Seattle Southside has two Visitor Center locations.
 Their main Visitor Center is located one block east of the Airport Light Rail Station at 3100 S. 176th Street.
 Their second Visitor Center is conveniently located at Westfield Southcenter, a popular place to dine, shop or spend an extended layover.
 Both facilities pride themselves in their expertise in personal concierge for a Pacific Northwest vacation.
 Their complimentary services include: